PierreBourdeau/CDAW1/public/Projet/catalogue/README.md

 | Language id    | lang. id |
 | Website title      | UV CDAW  |

 > :file_folder:  The application also contains plenty of pre-generated medias (Movies/Series) and their pictures stored on the application server.

+<a name="presentation"></a>

 ### 4. Application presentation

 #### General presentation

 The application is a media referencer that contain movies and series developped using [Laravel Framework](https://laravel.com/).
 The application handle functionnalities such as :
-    - User authentification / roles / status with personal datas and user space.
+* User authentification / roles / status with personal datas and user space.
-    - User personal information and secret informations editing
+* User personal information and secret informations editing
-    - Playlist of medias
+* Playlist of medias
-    - Media autocomplete searchbar
+* Media autocomplete searchbar
-    - User possibility to like a media to save it
+* User possibility to like a media to save it
-    - User dated seen list
+* User dated seen list
-    - Tag identification and sorting on media
+* Tag identification and sorting on media
-    - Media type sorting and referencing
+* Media type sorting and referencing
-    - Admin pannel to handle creation, deletion, edition of media
+* Admin pannel to handle creation, deletion, edition of media
-    - Comments system with administration for admin and validation
+* Comments system with administration for admin and validation
-    - Responsive UI, mobile friendly, slider presentation
+* Responsive UI, mobile friendly, slider presentation
-    - Database migrations and seeding
+* Database migrations and seeding
-    - Translation (en/fr)
+* Translation (en/fr)
-    - ...
+* ...

 ## About Laravel